SysIntAu/dpdirect/README.md

 A '_netrc' (or '.netrc') file in your home path will pass your machine credentials to DPDirect, so that cleartext credentials need not be exposed in properties files passed in clear-text or via ant scripts.

-On windows the "_netrc" file should be created in the users home drive (E.g. "H:/_netrc").
+On windows the "_netrc" file should be created in the users home drive (E.g. "H:/_netrc" or "C:/Users/[username]").
 Machine credentials in the _netrc file should be in the format:
 ```
 machine <NameOrIP> login <loginName> password <pw>
 ```